Overview

 Layer 5: Device Eligibility

 Device eligibility determines whether a device should receive a given release.
-This layer supports:- Enrollment status.
+This layer supports:- Preauthorized enrollment.

 - Device Trust.